When was the last time you played?

 Can we just immerse our self in the moment and the delight and look at the world with awe and wonder for just a short while?

 Having trouble?
 Hang around some little ones and let yourself relax and be silly.

 So, what does play look like for you?

 Spending time outside.
 Gathering with friends.
 Crafting.
 Gardening.
 Big messy board games.
 Silly time with kiddos.
 Testing the playground equipment.
 Running.
 Playing basketball.
 Teasing someone.
 Flirting with your mate.
 Making mud pies.
 Diving into a cold lake and screaming loud and long.
 Dancing in the kitchen, even if everyone is watching.
 Yodeling hello to the moon.
 Hanging upside down by your knees from a tree branch.

-Find your happiness spot or sport and don’t worry about embarrassing your kids or if people are laughing at you.
+Find your happiness spot, hobby, or sport and don’t worry about embarrassing your kids or if people are laughing at you.
 Because sometimes people are really wishing they were as brave as you are and could be a little more playful themselves.

 Play on.
 You may inspire others to once again discover the joy of play.

 Because a lot of play is an attitude.
 Not an item on our to-do list.

 Thanks for stopping by.
 Keep remembering what’s important.